 Children bored?
 Falling out frequently?
 Need some ideas to keep them occupied?
 Then have a look at the following ideas to keep them entertained at home.
 Create some lovely memories this summer by spending time with them and having fun.

-- Build a den, dragon’s lair or fairy castle! – get some blankets and let them take over the sitting room with cushions and bedding.
+- Build a den, a dragon’s lair or fairy castle! – get some blankets and let them take over the sitting room with cushions and bedding.
 Let them have (healthy) snacks, torches, books and toys.
 At the end of the day get them to clear it all up before the end of their favourite song, with an extra bedtime book as a reward for good work.

 - Cooking – get your child to plan a meal for the family and help you cook it.
 Maybe try pizza, stir fry, home-made fish fingers or burgers, wraps or barbecued chicken drumsticks.
 Teach them a few skills in food preparation and they will gradually get better and be able to help more.